 High Tension Line: Any electric line operating at voltage in excess of 69Kv.

-Home Based Business: A business use, customarily conducted entirely within a dwelling unit or accessory structure and carried on primarily by the inhabitants thereof, such use being clearly secondary to the use of the dwelling unit for living purposes, and which does not change the character of the dwelling unit nor the surrounding residential area.
+Home Based Business: A business use, customarily conducted entirely within the principal dwelling unit and carried on primarily by the inhabitants thereof, such use being clearly secondary to the use of the dwelling unit for living purposes, and which does not change the character of the dwelling unit nor the surrounding residential area.

 [RF: is this the same as Home Occupation?
 There are now building code requirements for these uses as to size and space.
 I see you have these applied in 60-E.]